How to Choose a Developmental Editor Without Wasting Money on Vague Feedback

 Watch for replies that ignore your direct questions.
 Be cautious if the editor avoids explaining deliverables, refuses to clarify their process, or gives answers so general they could apply to any manuscript.
 If you ask how they use AI, or whether they use it at all, they should be willing to discuss that clearly.
 You do not need a technical lecture, but you do need transparency.

 It is also a red flag if an editor seems keen to skip the free sample.
 A sample is not just a formality.
-It helps both sides understand the editor’s approach, the likely value of the feedback, and whether the working relationship feels right before you commit to a full edit.
+It is a practical way to test fit before committing to a full edit.
+It helps you see how the editor thinks, how they explain problems, how specific their feedback is, and whether their approach feels useful for your manuscript.

 Another warning sign is being made to feel foolish for asking sensible questions.
-Authors paying out of pocket have every right to understand what they are buying.
-Asking about process, scope, deliverables, experience, suitability, and limitations is not awkward or demanding.
-It is responsible.
+Authors paying out of pocket have every right to understand the process, scope, deliverables, experience, suitability, and limitations before they spend money.
+That is not being difficult.
+It is being careful.

 The aim is not to find an editor who tells you everything you want to hear.
-It is to find one who communicates with enough clarity and honesty that you feel able to trust their judgement when the feedback becomes detailed, challenging, and important.
+It is to find one who communicates with enough clarity, patience, and honesty that you feel able to trust their judgement when the feedback becomes detailed and challenging.

 Read the terms before sending your manuscript

-This matters because developmental editing is a significant investment, especially if you are self-publishing and paying for it yourself.
-You need to know what you are buying, when you will receive it, and what will happen to your manuscript once it leaves your hands.
+Developmental editing can be expensive, especially if you are self-publishing and paying for it yourself.
+You need to know what you are buying, when you will receive it, and how your manuscript will be handled once it leaves your hands.

 What the agreement should cover

-Before you commit, ask for the key terms in writing.
+Before you commit, ask for the terms in writing.
 This might be a formal contract, a booking agreement, or a clear email confirmation.
-The format matters less than the clarity.
-Both sides should understand what has been agreed.
+The label matters less than the clarity.
+Both sides should understand what has been agreed before the project starts.

 At a minimum, look for clarity on: